When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Testing Personalization’s Impact on Prediction and Explanation

-In particular, a minimax bound is used to establish a lower bound on $P_e$.
-This involves considering the worst-case data distributions that maximizes $P_e$ and the best possible decision function $\Psi$ that minimizes it.
-Assuming that the value of $\epsilon$ is fixed, we provide the following result: \begin{theorem}[Lower bound for BoP] The lower bound writes:
+We propose to derive a minimax lower bound on the probability of error $P_e$.
+This involves considering the worst-case data distributions that maximize $P_e$ and the best possible decision function $\Psi$ that minimizes it.
+Notably, a high lower bound guarantees a high error probability for \textit{any} test with $H_0$ and $H_1$ on the BoP, flagging settings where testing the impact of personalization is unreliable.